johnshearing/IOTA-Airgapped-NodeJS-Console-Wallet/README.md

 * Be super careful not to change your seed accidentally.
 * Paste the addresses near the bottom so the script now looks similar to the following.
 * Your seed and addresses will be different of course.
-* The two back slashes at the beginning of each address line tell NodeJS that these are comments and not code to be executed.
+* The two forward slashes at the beginning of each address line tell NodeJS that these are comments and not code to be executed.
 * **The script should only exist on your offline (isolated) computer because the script contains your seed.**
 ```
 ///////////////////////////////